BDC Hamburger Icon

 Open row

-In today’s digital world, we can immediately reach hundreds or thousands of people, increasing efficiency and improving our marketing ROI.
-It may be tempting to rely on digital marketing strategies, websites, online advertising, social media accounts and email marketing blasts to communicate with customers and prospects.
+In today’s digital world, you can immediately reach hundreds or thousands of people to increase efficiency and improve your marketing return on investment.
+Indeed, it may be tempting to rely on digital marketing strategies, websites, online advertising, social media accounts and email marketing blasts to communicate with customers and prospects.

-But sometimes, adding a personal touch to your marketing efforts can be the difference between success and failure.
-We’ll explain why a personal touch is important and highlight five situations where it benefits your business to apply a personal touch to marketing efforts.
+However, adding a personal touch to your marketing efforts can sometimes be the difference between success and failure.
+We’ll explain why a personal touch is essential and highlight five situations where it benefits your business to apply a personal touch to your marketing efforts.

 What is a personal touch in marketing?